 On October 31, Chelsea drastically took a turn for the worse.
 Her vitals were all over the board and the nurses had a hard time getting them back to within normal limits.
 Her organs were shutting down and she was very jaundiced.
 Chelsea died in the middle of the night on November 1, 2009.

-Chelsea was not vaccinated against H1N1 because at the time the vaccine was not available in her community.
-However, several weeks after Chelsea’s passing, the H1N1 vaccine arrived at all of the doctor’s offices in her community.
+Chelsea was not vaccinated against H1N1 because, at the time, the vaccine was not available in her community.
+However, several weeks after Chelsea’s passing, the H1N1 vaccine finally arrived at all of the doctors’ offices in her community.
 In an effort to continue Chelsea’s legacy, her mother continues to share her story to raise public awareness about the dangers of flu.